 When Raffles ruled in 1811, he occupied Semangka area and did not want to hand over Lampung to Dutch colonist because Raffles thought that Lampung was not a Dutch’s colonial area.
 Only after Raffles had left Lampung, was Dutch Resident appointed for Lampung.

 In 1817, the position of Radin Inten was stronger; therefore, the Dutch colonist felt worried and sent a small expedition headed by Assistant Resident resulting in an agreement that:

 1. Radin Inten received financial support from Dutch amounting to f 1.200 a year.

 2. Radin Inten’s brothers got respectively f.600 a year.

 3. Radin Inten was not allowed to enlarge his territory except villages in his command.

-However, this agreement was not obeyed by Radin Inten and he still fought Dutch.
-Because of this, Dutch ordered Leliever to catch Radin inten but he succeeded in killing Leliever and his troops.
+However, this agreement was not obeyed by Radin Inten and he still fought the Dutch.
+Because of this, the Dutch ordered Leliever to catch Radin inten, who succeeded in killing Leliever and his troops.
 Dutch did not do anything about the death of Leliever, as it was busy fighting Diponegoro (1825-1830).
 In 1825, Radin Inten passed away and was replaced by his son Radin Imba Kusuma.